d-g-ivanov/tableFilthor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In the src folder you will find 2 JavaScript files.
-Pick hte one that suits your needs.
+In the ` src ` folder you will find 2 JavaScript files.
+Pick the one that suits your needs.

 1. ` tableFilthor.js ` - made for the browser.
 Once loaded there will be a global object exposed with a single init method.
 Namespace is ` tableFilthor `.